 What is a degree apprenticeship?

-Degree apprenticeships are aimed at 18 to 19-year-old school leavers as an alternative route into higher education.
-Apprentices will combine full-time work for an industry leading company with part-time university study.
-These courses last between one and four years, with a Bachelors or Masters degree waiting at the end.
+Degree apprenticeships are aimed at 18 to 19-year-old school leavers who want a unique and alternative route into higher education.
+Apprentices combine full-time work for an industry-leading company with part-time university study.

 How do degree apprenticeships work?